Solomon Islands Rainforests Solomon Islands Rainforests

 States: Solomon Islands, Papua New Guinea

 Some groups of low-diversity forests are found in unusual soils, including limestone (Vitex cofassus and Pometia pinnata), flooding (Pterocarpus indicus and Terminalia brassi), or ultramafic soils (Casuarina papuana, Dillenia crenata, Syzygium, or Dacrydium).
 Seasonally dry forest is found only on the leeward (north) side of Guadalcanal.
 Rhododendron, Podocarpus, and Metrosideros are some montane tree genera.
-Interestingly, two important Indo-Malayan tree families, Fagacae and Dipterocarpaceae, are not present in the Solomons.
+Interestingly, two important Indo-Malayan tree families, Fagacae and Dipterocarpaceae, are absent in the Solomons.

-Except for the fruit bats, the Solomons and adjacent Bismarcks have much lower mammal diversity than New Guinea.
+Except for the fruit bats, the Solomons, and adjacent Bismarcks have much lower mammal diversity than New Guinea.
 The Solomons, unlike New Britain in the Bismarcks, support no marsupials.
 Nevertheless, 26 out of the island’s 47 mammals occur nowhere else.
 These are mainly bats and rats, including some larger, furry, tree-living rats.
 The archipelago supports 199 bird species and has the world’s highest number of endemic bird species (sixty-nine) for any identified Endemic Bird Area.
-Seven bird genera are endemic, reflecting pronounced isolation of the island’s and within the archipelago.
+Seven bird genera are endemic, reflecting the pronounced isolation of the islands and within the archipelago.

 Much of the lowland forest under 400 m has been cleared for subsistence agriculture, settlement, and copra plantations, and much lowland and foothill forest has been degraded and laced with roads through industrial logging.
-The logging roads facilitate black rats, feral cats, feral dogs, and other invasive species to enter intact forest and prey on native species of birds, snails, rodents, and other wildlife.
+The logging roads facilitate black rats, feral cats, feral dogs, and other invasive species to enter intact forests and prey on native species of birds, snails, rodents, and other wildlife.

-The priority conservation actions are to: 1) establish Community Conservation Areas, such as the current Tetpare CCA, and apply the Ridge to Reef conservation concept to protect Key Biodiversity Areas (KBA) throughout the islands more effectively; 2) restrict any form of commercial logging in or near KBAs altogether; and, 3) monitor and control the impact of introduced and invasive species to native wildlife and habitats on the islands.
+1. Establish Community Conservation Areas, such as the current Tetpare CCA, and apply the Ridge to Reef conservation concept to protect Key Biodiversity Areas (KBA) throughout the islands more effectively.

 1. CEPF.
 2012.
 Ecosystem Profile: East Melanesian Islands Biodiversity Hotspot.
 Critical Ecosystem Partnership Fund, Washington DC.